MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Dataset Curation Details

-In practice, the LLM-validator returns interaction information per interaction including the form $\langle \mathrm{idX} \ \mathrm{verb} \ \mathrm{idY}\rangle $, subject and object IDs, an interaction-type label (multi-subject relation or functional action), and the exact source sentence span.
-The outputs $\mathcal{K}$ and $\mathcal{R}$ serve as the formal supervision for all subsequent interaction-aware curation and evaluation steps.

 \paragraph{Interaction Scoring and Filtering.} Fig.~\ref{supple:a1_curation_filtering} presents the prompt design for interaction scoring and filtering.
-For each extracted interaction triplet $(a, k_\mathrm{sub}, k_\mathrm{obj}) \in \mathcal{R}$ from the prompt $P$, an LLM rater~\citep{grattafiori2024llama3herdmodels} consumes the full textual context including the prompt $P$, $\langle\mathrm{idX} \ \mathrm{verb} \ \mathrm{idY}\rangle$, and noun descriptors of each ID, and returns two integer scores $\in \{1,...,5\}$: \emph{Contactness} quantifies the degree of physical contact or tight spatial coupling implied by the action (1 = no contact, 3 = indirect/uncertain, 5 = direct/certain contact). \emph{Dynamism} measures the degree of motion or temporal change (1 = static relation, 3 = low/moderate movement or readiness, 5 = strong action/state change).
-For auditability, the rater also provides a brief natural language justification and self-reported confidence to discard uncertain cases.
-Interactions judged to exhibit sufficient contact and motion are retained, and instances that do not appear in any retained triplet are pruned.
+For each extracted interaction triplet $(a, k_\mathrm{sub}, k_\mathrm{obj}) \in \mathcal{R}$ from the prompt of video $V$, a LLM rater~\citep{grattafiori2024llama3herdmodels} consumes the full textual context including prompt $P$, $\langle\mathrm{idX} \ \mathrm{verb} \ \mathrm{idY}\rangle$, and noun descriptors of each IDs, and returns two integer scores $\in \{1,...,5\}$. \emph{Contactness} quantifies physical contact or tight spatial coupling implied by the action (1 = no contact, 3 = indirect/uncertain, 5 = direct/certain contact). \emph{Dynamism} measures degree of motion or temporal change (1 = static relation, 3 = low/moderate movement or readiness, 5 = strong action/state change).
+In addition, the rater also outputs a concise natural-language justification for its judgment and a self-reported confidence, which we use for auditability and to discard uncertain cases.
+Interactions judged to exhibit sufficient contact and motion are retained, and instances not appearing in any retained triplet are pruned.